samirhaq/nfl-rushing-app/README.md

 1. `yarn migrate`
 2. Will be prompted for password, it is included in `/backend/.env` in `PGPASSWORD` variable

-If you want to import new data, upload to `src/db/data` and run steps to initialize again.
+If you want to import new set of data, upload to `src/db/data` and run steps to initialize again.
 Make sure it is in the correct format or it will not import

 To run app make sure docker is installed:
 1. Run `docker-compose up --build`